-- 1 A suitable tow rope of 25 metres minimum length. - 2 Communication equipment capable of transmitting to and receiving messages from the Race Director or local Authorities. - 3 All equipment required by local Marine Safety Authorities. - Any contravention of the Regatta Rules, or assistance rendered to a canoe or competitor in distress, is to be reported immediately to the Race Director. - A Safety Boat will immediately render assistance to any canoe or competitor in distress during an event and will continue to render assistance until such assistance is no longer required, or the Safety Boat is relieved by another Safety Boat. - A Safety Boat, whilst towing a disabled canoe, will not impede the progress of any other canoe still officially racing. - 7 All the following boats will be classed as 'Safety Boats' - 'OFFICIAL BOATS' Boats used to start races, the Lead boat, the Chase Boat, and boats carrying media etc. - 'SUPPORT BOATS' Rescue Boats used as support, rescue, and towing.
-Eg: IRB's and Powerboats. - TEAM ESCORT BOATS' Boats provided by competitors and used to support canoes predominately in Changeover Events.
+- 1 A suitable tow rope of 25 metres minimum length. - 2 Communication equipment capable of transmitting to and receiving messages from the Race Director or local Authorities. - 3 All equipment required by local Marine Safety Authorities. - 4 Any contravention of the Regatta Rules, or assistance rendered to a canoe or competitor in distress, is to be reported immediately to the Race Director. - 5 A Safety Boat will immediately render assistance to any canoe or competitor in distress during an event and will continue to render assistance until such assistance is no longer required, or the Safety Boat is relieved by another Safety Boat. - 6 A Safety Boat, whilst towing a disabled canoe, will not impede the progress of any other canoe still officially racing. - 7 All the following boats will be classed as 'Safety Boats' - 'OFFICIAL BOATS' Boats used to start races, the Lead boat, the Chase Boat, and boats carrying media etc. - 'SUPPORT BOATS' Rescue Boats used as support, rescue, and towing.
+E.g.: IRB's and Powerboats. - TEAM ESCORT BOATS' Boats provided by competitors and used to support canoes predominately in Changeover Events. - 8 Official Boats must have the safety of paddlers as a priority and if required, cease the race and provide whatever support is required.